LineiconsHQ/Lineicons/README.md

 # Lineicons - Free Essential Icons for Designers and Developers

-Lineicons offers a comprehensive icon library and pack ideal for designers and developers seeking free essential icons.
-Our free basic version provides 600+ high-quality line-style icons, available for use in any commercial or personal projects without requiring attribution.
+Lineicons provides an extensive library of essential icons, perfect for designers and developers seeking high-quality, free icons.
+Our free basic version includes over 600 icons in a clean, line-style design, available for use in any personal or commercial projects without attribution.

 ## Installation

-You can easily install Lineicons as an [npm package](https://www.npmjs.com/package/lineicons).
+You can install Lineicons easily as an [npm package](https://www.npmjs.com/package/lineicons).

 ```bash
 npm install lineicons
 ```

-Alternatively, you can use Yarn:
+Or, using Yarn:

 ```bash
 yarn add lineicons